-This virtual event will highlight how science storytelling can be used to engage communities in watershed work and share scientific information with broader audiences.
-We will screen the short film “A Living River” by writer, filmmaker and adventurer, Jon Bowermaster, followed by a panel discussion on water science and storytelling.
+This virtual event, held on May 18, 2021, highlighted how science storytelling can be used to engage communities in watershed work and share scientific information with broader audiences.
+We screened the short film “A Living River” by writer, filmmaker and adventurer, Jon Bowermaster, followed by a panel discussion on water science and storytelling.
 The event was organized by Siena College and the Hudson River Watershed Alliance, with funding from the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI) through Let’s Talk About Water.

 Our panelists include filmmaker Jon Bowermaster, Kathy High (NATURE Lab Coordinator at The Sanctuary for Independent Media), Will Lytle (Thorneater Comics), Branda Miller (Arts and Education Coordinator at The Sanctuary for Independent Media), and Anne Toomey (Assistant Professor at Pace University).

 Jon Bowermaster is an award-winning journalist, author, filmmaker, adventurer and six-time grantee of the National Geographic Expeditions Council.
 Jon has written eleven books and produced/directed more than thirty documentary films.
 He is the President of the One Ocean Media Foundation and Chairman of the Advisory Board of Adventurers and Scientists for Conservation.
 For the past several years, Jon and his One Ocean Media Foundation / Oceans 8 Films team have focused on a series of short films about the environmental risks to, and hopes for the Hudson River Valley, the birthplace of the American environmental movement (hudsonriverstories.com).
 Jon teaches a course at Bard College on multimedia environmental storytelling.
 He is also the host of a weekly radio show/podcast, “The Green Radio Hour with Jon Bowermaster,” at Radio Kingston.